 The Arctic Refuge may be a hemisphere away, but the issues it raises hit very close to home.
 As artist and ornithologist David Sibley says in this lovely video, “If you care about the birds in your neighborhood, and the health of the ecosystems in the Lower 48, protecting the Arctic National Wildlife Refuge is essential.”

-We've got blogs here and here that elaborate on the connections between our state and the Arctic.
-Audubon Alaska offers more comprehensive information here.
-Check it all out, then ask our federal officials to take a stand – so that Tundra Swans continue to sweep into South Carolina each winter, from the safety of the Arctic Refuge.
+Check it all out, then please ask our federal officials to take a stand, or write your own letter to the editor if you're so inclined.
+Let's make sure that Tundra Swans continue to sweep into South Carolina each year, from the safety of the Arctic Refuge.